11 Restorative Foods That Support Deep Transformation

 Ground flaxseeds or chia seeds offer both soluble and insoluble fiber to feed gut microbes and support the production of short-chain fatty acids (like butyrate).
 These seeds support hormone balance by aiding in estrogen metabolism and offer anti-inflammatory omega-3s (ALA).
 Chia seeds also help with hydration and bowel regularity by forming a soothing gel-like texture when soaked.

 Both seeds are rich in essential nutrients such as magnesium, calcium, iron, phosphorus, potassium, and B vitamins (including thiamin and folate).
-Flaxseeds are especially high in lignans—powerful phytoestrogens with antioxidant and anti-inflammatory effects—while chia seeds provide a concentrated source of zinc and selenium.
+Flaxseeds are especially high in lignans—powerful phytoestrogens with antioxidant and anti-inflammatory effects—while chia seeds provide a source of zinc and selenium.
 These nutrients play vital roles in cellular energy production, nervous system function, immune support, bone strength, and tissue repair.

 How to Use: Mix into baked goods, stir into dairy-free yogurt, sprinkle over porridge, or blend into smoothies and puddings.